Atlas in Pike County, Illinois — The American Midwest (Great Lakes)

 Marker series.
 This marker is included in the Daughters of the American Revolution marker series.

 Location.
 39° 30.799′ N, 90° 58.169′ W. Marker is in Atlas, Illinois, in Pike County.
 Marker is at the intersection of U.S. 54 and Illinois Route 96, on the right when traveling west on U.S. 54.
+Marker is on the northwest corner.
 Touch for map.
-Marker is on the northwest corner.
 Marker is in this post office area: Rockport IL 62370, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Oldest Building in Pike County (here, Welcome to Illinois (approx. 3.2 miles away); Civil War Monument (approx. 3˝ miles away); Louisiana (approx. 8.2 miles away in Missouri); Reuben Scanland House (approx. 10.7 miles away); Pike County's Lincoln (approx. 10.9 miles away); Lincoln's Pike County (approx. 10.9 miles away); Commemorating (approx. 10.9 miles away).
+At least 8 other markers are within 11 miles of this marker, measured Oldest Building in Pike County (here, next to this marker); Welcome to Illinois (approx. 3.2 miles away); Civil War Monument (approx. 3½ miles away); John Brooks Henderson (approx. 5.9 miles away in Missouri); Site of First Building in Pleasant Hill (approx. 7 miles away); Louisiana (approx. 8.2 miles away in Missouri); William Grimshaw House (approx. 10.6 miles away); Reuben Scanland House (approx. 10.7 miles away).
 Touch for a list and map of all markers in Atlas.

 Categories. • Settlements & Settlers •